zedricka/aws-photo-bucket/README.md

   - Basic understanding of AWS CLI

 ## Setup
+ - Fork & clone repo.
+ - Npm install ```aws-sdk``` & require in packages.
- - Create HTML, CSS, JS file
+ - Create HTML, CSS, JS file.
- - Import jQuery library
+ - Import jQuery library.
- - Do a sanity check in browser
+ - Do a sanity check in browser.
- - Check if you have AWS CLI and Sereverless
+ - Check if you have AWS CLI and Serverless installed.
- - Configure your AWS CLI with your given credentials
+ - Configure your AWS CLI with your given credentials.
- - Create aws-nodejs template/boilerplate
+ - Create aws-nodejs template/boilerplate.

 ## Tasks
 You will be creating a Lambda function that makes a request to a public S3 bucket that is full of random images.
-From there, you will be creating a client side script to render images when your Lambda function is called.
+From there, you will be creating a client side scripts to render the images when your Lambda function is executed.

 ## Steps
-1. Build AWS Lambda function that makes a request to the public API bucket `photo-bucket-tmp-prjct`
+1. Build AWS Lambda function that makes a request to the public API bucket `photo-bucket-tmp-prjct`.
+Add in the following to your Lambda function:
+ - ```const AWS = require('aws-sdk');
+const s3 = new AWS.S3();
+const params = { Bucket: 'photo-bucket-tmp-prjct' };```
 2. Configure .yml file with cors:
 ```events:
       - http: